 How you're assessed

 You will receive clear guidelines upon the nature of assessment for each module at its commencement.
-Modules are assessed through the submission of verbal presentations ,written work and other art forms including videos, written and spoken language aimed at demonstrating that you have met the learning outcomes pertinent to the module.
+Modules are assessed through the submission of verbal presentations, written work and other art forms including videos, written and spoken language and group facilitation; aimed at demonstrating that you have met the learning outcomes pertinent to the module.

-The clinical placements are assessed though the submission of reports completed by the Clinical Placement Manager and the use of Supervision with your University Supervisor.
-These and your clinical work are then discussed with you and the University Supervisor.
-You will also have to write a case study which will show how you have approached your work on placement .
-You explore and administer the ethical context of writing the case.
+The clinical placements are assessed through the submission of reports completed by the Clinical Placement Manager and the use of Supervision with your University Supervisor.
+These and your clinical work are then discussed between you and your University Supervisor.
+You will also need to write a case study which will show how you have approached your work on placement.
+You will be required to explore and administer the ethical context of writing this case study.

 You'll need a relevant undergraduate degree and at least two years’ experience of dance and movement and have worked with a vulnerable population(s) for 200 hours.